What happens if there is no deal?

 - Revenue will carry out a risk analysis on the imported goods.
 They will check if the goods need a physical exam, a document check or if they can be released.

 VAT and customs charges will apply to all imported goods.
+There are different rules on how to charge VAT in Ireland, the EU and internationally.
 Legislation is set to be introduced which will allow companies to pay the VAT on imports in their next VAT return.

 Revenue may allow you to defer the payment of certain charges but there must be a comprehensive guarantee in place.
 To do this you will need authorisation from Revenue.
 If you receive authorisation you can make payment on the 15th of the next month.